Find out what attracts bed bugs into your home and how to deal with them.

 Bed bugs are notorious for their ability to hitch rides from one location to another.
 These pests are commonly found in highly trafficked areas, such as hotels, dorms, and apartment complexes, due to the increased opportunities to move from one host to another.
 They can be found in areas such as mattresses, box springs, and bed frames, where they have easy access to people to feed on during the night.
 Bed bugs travel by latching onto luggage, clothing, and other personal belongings, which allows them to spread to new areas.

-Bed bugs are attracted to environments where they can easily access humans, their primary food source.
-How you get bed bugs can start in various ways, but it often begins through the introduction of infested furniture, luggage, or clothing into a home.
-These pests are not necessarily drawn to dirt or poor hygiene, but to the warmth, carbon dioxide, and blood humans provide.
+Bed bugs feed on blood, and they need an easily accessible food source to continue to grow and reproduce.
+They are not necessarily drawn to dirt or poor hygiene, but to the warmth, carbon dioxide, and blood humans or animals provide.
 That’s why personal hygiene and the cleanliness of an environment do not deter bed bugs; they are equally likely to inhabit both clean and cluttered spaces.

 Early signs of bed bugs